Mindtribe/MTBuild/README.md

       └ *.h/*.c/*.cpp
 ```

-In this case, the project and (optional) workspace are defined in a single Rakefile.
+The project and (optional) workspace are defined in a single Rakefile.
 There are no public headers, so everything goes into the "src" folder, but tests might still be separated into a "test" folder.

 #### Rakefiles ####